outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

     - for instance, a common problem type is a mismatch/imbalance
       - by applying the 'mismatch' to the cost/benefit relationship, you get an 'inefficiency' problem type, which can be defined as a mismatch/imbalance between the cost & benefit, favoring the cost side (the negative object out of (cost, benefit), associated with problems)

-  - make query examples for situations like:
-    - lack of information stored
-    - query problem breakdown & integration diagram
-    - calculating various different problem breakdown strategies first before executing normal query-building logic for each

-  - structurize definitions of objects specific to interfaces
+  - structurize (apply structure to) definitions of objects specific to interfaces
     - example: info asymmetry is associated with an info loss in a particular direction between info types/formats, rather than just an info imbalance or mismatch

   - examples of objects on different interfaces